Odessa A'zion

-Odessa Zion Segall Adlon (born June 17, 2000), often known as Odessa A'zion (/əˈzaɪɒn/ ə-ZY-on), is an American and German actress.
-On television, she is known for her roles in the CBS series Fam (2019) and the Netflix series Grand Army (2020).
-Her films include Hellraiser (2022), The Inhabitant (2022), Sitting in Bars with Cake (2023), Fresh Kills (2024), and Until Dawn (2025).
+Odessa Zion Segall Adlon (/ˈædlɒn/ AD-lon; born June 17, 2000), known professionally as Odessa A'zion (/əˈzaɪɒn/ ə-ZY-on), is an American actress.
+On television, she is known for her roles in the CBS series Fam (2019), the Netflix series Grand Army (2020) and the HBO series I Love LA (2025).
+For her performance in the film Marty Supreme (2025), she was nominated for an Actor Award and a British Academy Film Award.
+Her other films include Hellraiser (2022), The Inhabitant (2022), Sitting in Bars with Cake (2023), Fresh Kills (2024) and Until Dawn (2025).

 Early life and education

-A'zion is from Los Angeles and also spent parts of her childhood in Boston, Massachusetts and Neufahrn, Germany.
-She is the daughter of actress Pamela Adlon and German director Felix Adlon, and the middle child between Gideon Adlon and Valentine "Rocky" Adlon.
-Her paternal grandfather is German filmmaker Percy Adlon and her maternal grandfather was American writer-producer Don Segall, who was born to a Jewish family; her English maternal grandmother, originally an Anglican, converted to Judaism.
+Born in Sacramento, California, A'zion grew up in Los Angeles and also spent parts of her childhood in Boston, Massachusetts and Neufahrn, Germany.
+She is the daughter of actress Pamela Adlon and German director Felix Adlon, and sibling to Gideon Adlon.
+Her paternal grandfather was German filmmaker Percy Adlon and her maternal grandfather was American writer-producer Don Segall.
+Her maternal grandfather was Jewish, and her English-born maternal grandmother, originally an Anglican, converted to Judaism.
+Through her father, she is related to the German hotelier Lorenz Adlon.

 A'zion attended Charter High School of the Arts (CHAMPS).